 Rebecca D. Pentz, PhD is Professor of Research Ethics at Emory University School of Medicine in Atlanta.
 She directs the research ethics consultation service jointly sponsored by Winship Cancer Institute and Atlanta Clinical and Translational Science Institute.
 Her empirical ethics research focuses on genetic testing, confidentiality, biobanking, return of results, duty to warn and informed consent ethical issues in early drug development.
 She has a special interest in pediatric bone marrow transplant and the effect on the family.
 Before coming to Emory, she designed and directed the clinical ethics program at The University of Texas MD Anderson Cancer Center.
 She represents Emory on various national data safety monitoring boards and scientific advisory committees, including the Bone Marrow Transplant Clinical Trials Network, ALS repository, St. Jude, and the National Disease Research Interchange.

-Kathryn M. Porter, JD, MPH is a Research Associate for the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute and a research ethics consultant for the Institute of Translational Health Sciences.
-She also serves as the Coordinator for the CREC Collaborative.
+Kathryn M. Porter, JD, MPH is a Research Scientist for the Treuman Katz Center for Pediatric Bioethics at Seattle Children’s Research Institute.
+She also serves as the Collaborative Coordinator for the CREC Collaborative and the Chair of the American Society for Bioethics and Humanities’ Clinical Research Ethics Consultation Affinity Group.
 Her interests include research ethics and the ethical and legal issues related to genetics.

 Rosamond Rhodes, PhD is Professor of Medical Education and Director of Bioethics Education at Icahn School of Medicine at Mount Sinai, Professor of Philosophy at The Graduate Center, CUNY, and Professor of Bioethics and Associate Director of the Union-Mount Sinai Bioethics Program.
 For the past 27 years she has served in numerous roles at Mount Sinai including member of the Institutional Animal Care and Use Committee (IACUC), Secretary to the Ethics Committee, and Director of the Research Ethics Consult Service.
 Dr. Rhodes collaborates on a variety studies related to genetics, emergency medicine, research without consent, biobanks, and controlled substance research.